APSIS-ANALYSIS/PERIGEE/examples/cmm/README.md

 Therefore, the user should be copy the `solver_cmd.h5` and `SOL_re` from the CFD analysis and rerun the preprocessor to generate the `part_xxxxx.h5` files for prestress generation.

 We want to mention a few things about its input arguments.
-* The argument `-prestress_disp_tol` determines the stoping criterion for the fixed-point iteration, with default value being `1.0e-6`.
+* `-prestress_disp_tol` determines the stoping criterion for the fixed-point iteration, with default value being `1.0e-6`.
-* The argument `-init_step` sets the time step size.
+* `-init_step` sets the time step size.
 As we are driving for a steady state solution, it is recommended to make the time step large.
-* The argument `-is_backward_Euler` tells this solver if we want to use Backward Euler or the Generalized-alpha method.
+* `-is_backward_Euler` tells this solver if we want to use Backward Euler or the Generalized-alpha method.
 It is recommended to use Backward Euler.
-* The argument `-is_record_sol` tells the wall solver if we want to save the solution files.
+* `-is_record_sol` tells the wall solver if we want to save the solution files.

 ## Simulation pipeline
 Here we describe a standard pipeline for performing CMM-FSI simulations.

-First, one may want to prepare the mesh partitioning for a rigid wall CFD simulation.
-We assume that **the geometry mesh whole_vol.vtu, inflow_vol.vtp, wall_vol.vtp, outflow_vol_xxx, and centerlines.vtp have been placed in the job folder**.
+1. One may want to prepare the mesh partitioning for a rigid wall CFD simulation.
+We assume that the mesh files whole_vol.vtu, inflow_vol.vtp, wall_vol.vtp, outflow_vol_xxx, and the centerline file centerlines.vtp have been placed in the job folder.
 ```sh
 ./preprocess3d -cmmbc_type 1 -ringbc_type 0 -is_uniform_wall NO -num_outlet 46 -cpu_size 60 -elem_type 501
 ```
-With the generated `part_pxxxxx.h5` files as well as the LPN file `lpn_rcr_input.txt`, one may call the flow solver to generate a flow profile at the diastolic phase.
+2. With the generated `part_pxxxxx.h5` files as well as the LPN file `lpn_rcr_input.txt`, one may call the flow solver to generate a flow profile at the diastolic phase.
 ```sh
 mpirun -np 60 ./cmm_tet_3d \
   -fl_density 1.00 -fl_mu 4.0e-2 -wall_density 1.0 -wall_poisson 0.5 \